The time scale of redundancy between prosody and linguistic context

 \subsection{Redundancy as Mutual Information}

 Let $\Prosody$ be a prosody-valued random variable, which takes values $\prosody \in \R$.
-Further, let $\Words$ be a words-valued random variable, which takes values $\words \in \alphabet^*$, where $\alphabet$ is a language's lexicon.
+Further, let $\Words$ be a words-valued random variable, which takes values $\words\! \in\! \alphabet^*\!\!$, where $\alphabet$ is a language's lexicon.
 We follow \citet{wolf2023quantifying} in formalizing the redundancy between prosody and linguistic context as the mutual information: $\mi(\Prosody; \Words)$.
-Under a few technical assumptions (e.g., the good mixed-pair assumption, see \citealp{wolf2023quantifying} for details), we can write this value as:
+Under a few technical assumptions (e.g., the good mixed-pair assumption, see \citeauthor{wolf2023quantifying} for details), we can write this as:

-In this equation, \defn{unconditional entropy} $\entropy(\Prosody)$ serves as a baseline, representing how much uncertainty there is about $\Prosody$.
-In turn, \defn{conditional entropy} $\entropy(\Prosody \mid \Words)$ represents how much uncertainty remains about $\Prosody$ once we know the context $\Words$.
+In this equation, \defn{unconditional entropy} $\entropy(\Prosody)$ serves as a baseline, representing how much uncertainty there is about $\Prosody$, in general.
+In turn, \defn{conditional entropy} $\entropy(\Prosody \mid \Words)$ represents how much uncertainty remains about $\Prosody$ once we know $\Words$.
 Their difference then represents how much information $\Words$ contains about $\Prosody$ (and \textit{vice versa}).

 We are now left with the problem of estimating these entropies.
 While these values are unknown, we only require two things to estimate them: a corpus of prosodic values coupled to linguistic contexts, sampled from the ground-truth distribution,